-There are two basic choices—solid or engineered.
-Solid planks are created from a single piece of wood and make a handsome floor that lasts for years.
+There are two basic choices—solid hardwood flooring or engineered hardwood.
+Solid planks are created from a single piece of wood and make a handsome wood floor that lasts for years.
 Engineered planks are made from several layers of wood (with a core of plywood or HDF) and are designed to withstand higher levels of humidity.
 This means they can go in some rooms solid floors can’t.

 Note that there are many differences in finishes—gloss or luster level, scraping degree and technique, wire-brushing, etc. Ask our sales staff to show you samples!

 We understand the features, advantages and benefits that make it a solid flooring choice – one of America’s most popular.
-Which is why we want you to know.
+This is why our hardwood flooring Omaha, Lincoln, and Sioux Falls experts want you to know.